 The elastomers last approximately 2 years, depending on the frequency and forces applied.
-We have a “re-build kit” which will restore the elastomers to new condition, just like a “tune-up”.
+We have a “re-build kit” which includes upper and lower elastomers, as well as plastic caps for the top of the elastomers.
 These can be purchased and installed by your wheelchair supplier.

 No, the color/strength of the elastomers should be the same on each side.
 Having different colors/strength will cause possible failure or breakage of the back and the back seating system.